Leave this site

 If a new offence is believed to have been committed an officer must create an investigation on Athena where access permits.
 Alternatively, this must be referred to IMU to create.

 3.3.
-Post Charge
+Post charge

 3.3.1.
 Victim and Witness Care Unit (VWCU)